ThinkDataEd/student/docs/unit1/lesson16.md

     <iframe src="https://drive.google.com/file/d/1oPTd6zovX8K41Rf3z87rd51gt0YOxOC_/preview" width="640" height="480"></iframe>

-    <strong style="color: red;">Compare the two-way frequency table in #6 and the relative frequency table in #9.
-What is the difference between a two-way frequency table and a two-way relative frequency table?
+      Compare the two-way frequency table in #6 and the relative frequency table in #9.

+      <strong style="color: red;">What is the difference between a two-way frequency table and a two-way relative frequency table?
 When would it be better to use one over the other?</strong>

 10. Using the *Cat Ownership and Instruments: Relative Frequencies* table, answer the following questions about relative frequencies: